chrisvmiller/randomlyunique/content/random/2019/blokus-with-ai.md

 Title: Blokus with AI
 Category: random
 Slug: blokus-with-ai
-Summary: After reminiscing about playing Lode Runner on the Apple II in my Grandpa's garage, I decided to program a retro looking game!
+Summary: After reminiscing about my Lode Runner adventures on the Apple II in my Grandpa's garage, I decided to program a retro looking game!

 Blokus Duo is an awesome two player abstract strategy game with two simple rules: